 Volunteer in your community

-Korean American journalist, CNN correspondent and Alzheimer's Association Celebrity Champion Amara Walker raises Alzheimer's awareness by sharing her family's personal story.
+Korean American journalist, CNN correspondent and Alzheimer's Association Celebrity Champion Amara Walker talks about facing her mother's Alzheimer's diagnosis as the disease progresses.

 Read Amara's Story